 What’s just as fun as coming to Camp in the City?
 Coming with a friend!
 Sometimes the easiest way to convince a camper who might be a little hesitant to come by themselves is to make sure they are in the same friend group as someone they already know.
-Understand the why already and just want the how-to?
-Skip to the end.

 Plenty of campers (around 70%) come without being part of a specific friend group, which is great!
 Camp is an amazing place to meet new friends and try new things in a safe environment.
 When we assign cabins, we are mindful of the number of groups and with the number of campers coming by themselves.
 Balancing the needs of all our campers is important and a responsibility we take seriously.

-Here’s the why behind these reasons: have you ever been the awkward third wheel on a date?
+Here’s the why behind these rules: have you ever been the awkward third wheel on a date?
 Or traveled to an event and been the only one who didn’t know the others going?
 We work hard to build unity within the cabin over the course of the week and it’s hard to do that with one or two people left out.
 Capping our friend groups at four campers max makes sure that one group of friends doesn’t dominate the cabin experience.

 From our scenario above, what about Hamilton?
 Will he ever get to see Elliot?
 Of course!
 There are plenty of times everyone is in the same area, so they’ll see each other regularly.

 We want every camper to have an amazing week and a huge part of their camp experience is their cabin community.
 Your camper will meet some new friends, grow closer to old friends, and bond with their cabin as they go through the week.